 Dear Mrs. Bird by A.J.
 Pearce

 Hands down, this was one of my favorite fiction books of 2018.
 Set in World War 2 (see a common thread here?), it is the story of Emmaline “Emmy” Lake and her best friend Bunty, who are doing their bit for the war effort and trying to stay cheerful despite the planes making their nightly raids.
 Emmy dreams of becoming a war correspondent and when she spots an ad in the newspaper thinks this will be her chance.
 Unfortunately, there is a misunderstanding and she ends up typing letters for the formidable Henrietta Bird.
-Bird is very clear – any letters containing any Unpleasantness are to be thrown away, but Emmy, reading the heartrending letters from girls and women in difficult predicaments because of the war can’t bring herself to do it.
-So, she starts to secretly write them back. a young woman who longs to become a war correspondent but who inadvertently ends up a secret advice columnist at a dying women’s magazine.
+Bird is very clear – any letters containing any Unpleasantness are to be thrown away.
+Unfortunately, her definition of Unpleasantness includes just about everything but housekeeping questions and cooking.
+Emmy, reading the heartrending letters from girls and women in difficult predicaments because of the war, can’t bring herself to throw those letters away so, she starts to secretly write them back.
 You will love Emmaline Lake and her cheerful, plucky persistence in the face of sometimes overwhelming challenges.

 The Invisible Library Series by Genevieve Cogman